josbiz/josbiz/README.md

 ![Banner](./images/palmas.jpg)

 Hi there! 👋 I'm *José Bolivar*, a passionate Frontend developer from Acapulco, Mexico.
 I love exploring new technologies, building innovative projects, and contributing to open-source communities.
 Welcome to my GitHub profile!
+Feel free to explore more of my projects on [Josbiz](https://github.com/josbiz).

 ## About Me 🌟